hishamcse/hishamcse/README.md

 ## 🙋‍♂‍ About Me
 <br>

-- 🔭 I’m currently studying Computer Science & Engineering at BUET
+- 🔭 I’m currently working as Software Development Engineer 1 at IQVIA

-- 🌱 I’m currently doing undergrad thesis research on automated vulnerability detection in 5G specification

 <br>